michmazbout/onion-vault/README.md

 </div>
 Stop saving passwords.
 Start calculating them.

-OnionVault is a privacy-first desktop tool designed for the Dark Web.
+Onion Vault is a privacy-first desktop tool designed for the Dark Web.
 It solves two major problems: managing volatile .onion links and generating unique, complex passwords without leaving a forensic trail on your hard drive.

 📥 Download & Install